jdleegui/nodejs/install.md

 ?
 Would you like to use Gulp (experimental) instead of Grunt?
 No ?
 Would you like to use Sass (with Compass)?
 Yes
 ?
 Would you like to include Bootstrap?
-No
+Yes
 ?
-Which modules would you like to include? angular-animate.js, angular-cookies.js, angular-resource.js, angular-route.js, angula
+Would you like to use the Sass version of Bootstrap?
+Yes ?
+Which modules would you like to include? angular-animate.js, angular-aria.js, angular-cookies.js, angular-resource.js, angular-messages.js, angular-route.js, angular-sanitize.j
-r-sanitize.js, angular-touch.js
+s, angular-touch.js
    create app/styles/main.scss
    create app/index.html
    create bower.json